jcmunuera/enablement-2.0-kb/runtime/discovery/discovery-guidance.md

-│  • Understands the FULL semantic context of the user's request          │ │  • Considers what TYPE OF OUTPUT the user expects                       │ │  • Identifies the LAYER for CODE domain (SoE, SoI, SoR)                 │ │  • Uses the skill-index.yaml to filter candidates efficiently           │ │  • Matches intent against skill OVERVIEW.md descriptions                │
+│  • Understands the FULL semantic context of the user's request          │ │  • Considers what TYPE OF OUTPUT the user expects                       │ │  • Identifies the LAYER for CODE domain (SoE, SoI, SoR)                 │ │  • Uses skill-index.yaml to filter candidates (Phase 1)                 │
+│  • Extracts tags from prompt and matches against skill tags (Phase 2)   │ │  • Reads full OVERVIEW.md only for top candidates (Phase 3)             │
 │  • Asks for clarification when uncertain                                │
 │  • Recognizes out-of-scope requests                                     │
 │                                                                          │